AH11037/TaskTrackerCli/README.md

 # TaskTrackerCli
-This is a simple task tracker cli I made after seeing the idea on https://roadmap.sh/projects/task-tracker You need to precede all the commands with:
+This is a simple task tracker cli I made
+You need to precede all the commands with:
 ```
 python task-cli.py